Back to Blog

 The three most expensive myths

 "I'll automate it 100%."
-No. Realistic containment is 70–85%.
-The 100% is a myth, and the people chasing it lose the whole thing on the last 5% — because that's where an AI is now scraping a frustrated customer.
-Plan the human handoff.
-And pass the context along so the human agent doesn't have to "start over".
+You won't.
+Realistic containment lands at 70–85%.
+The 100% target is a myth, and the people chasing it lose the whole thing on the last 5% — because that's where an AI ends up brushing off a frustrated customer.
+Plan the human handoff, and pass the context along so the human agent doesn't have to "start over".

 "It'll be cheaper on direct cost."
 Maybe not.
-A solid premium stack ($0.15–0.30/min) at a mid-sized service desk can look slightly more expensive at first glance than people alone.
-But if you're looking at direct cost, you've missed the game.
-The return comes from 24/7 availability, shorter wait times, +10 NPS points, gone agent churn, and calls you no longer lose at peak hours.
+A solid premium stack ($0.15–0.30/min) at a mid-sized service desk can look slightly more expensive at first glance than running it with people only.
+But if you're only looking at direct cost, you've missed the game.
+The return comes from 24/7 availability, shorter wait times, +10 NPS points, lower agent churn, and calls you no longer lose at peak hours.
 It turns positive in 3–6 months if you measure it.

 "I don't have to disclose it's AI."
-Yes you do.
-The EU AI Act requires it from 2025, and research shows it doesn't hurt containment.
-What does collapse is trust, when customers realise later that you tricked them.
-The fake-human play kills slowly but reliably.
+Yes, you do.
+The EU AI Act has required it since 2025, and research shows disclosure doesn't hurt containment.
+What does collapse is trust, when customers realise after the fact that you misled them.
+The "pretend it's a human" play kills slowly, but reliably.

 What to do now

 1. Look at your call statistics.
-Top-10 call types.
-Which 60% goes to AI in the first round?
+Top 10 call types.
+Which 60% can go to AI in the first round?

 2. Test 2–3 platforms (Vapi, Retell, or LiveKit if you want a brand-consistent voice).
 Two weeks.